FrostOnMars/GetWeather/README.md

 CODE FLOW
   1. First, the UrlController class determines how to build the API call.
 Geo and weather data use different urls.
 The abstract class UrlController writes the instructions for how to join BaseUrl with UrlParameters.
 The children classes (WeatherUrlController and GeoUrlController) override the specifics required for each unique url call.
-  2. The FullUrl is passed to GeoDataController, which returns with location information, such as city names and lat/lon coordingates, which are needed to build the weather URL call.
+  2. The FullUrl is passed to GeoDataController, which returns with location information, such as city names and lat/lon coordinates, which are needed to build the weather URL call.
   3. For each city in the GeoData list, the UrlController creates a unique call using lattitude and longitude coordinates.
   4. Because Json is notoriously unreliable about providing arrays or single objects, I use the class JsonHelper to accept either an array or a single object when deserializing the Json response.
   5. The deserialized responses return weather conditions data that gets populated in WeatherData models.